-Eating a little bit healthier is on most people’s agenda.
-We might go through waves of motivation for it, but striving for a nutritious and healthy diet is something lots of us aim for.
+Eating a little bit healthier is on most of our agendas.
+We might go through waves of motivation, but striving for a nutritious and healthy diet is something many of us try and do.

 But when health has become such a marketplace for overpriced meals, drinks, and snacks with questionable benefits, it can be really tricky to know what to prioritise in our diet.

 So, if you’re looking to make sustainable, healthy, and nutritious changes to what you eat each day, here’s what you want to include.

 Let’s start with macros.

 There are 3 major macronutrient groups, and every food falls into one of these camps.
 Carbohydrates, proteins, and fats.
 Our body needs a bit of everything to carry out the processes it does for us daily.

 Carbohydrates are the body and brain’s preferred source of energy.
 It’s easy to convert, meaning when we’re really active, our body uses carbs to keep us going.
 Fibre is included in carbs, and we all know how important that is for gut health.